Free ebook offering step-by-step guidance and tools to set up your performance management system.

 • Long-term Career Goals

-The last goal setting template we have on our list was designed in a way to foster communication between goal setters and goal owners.
-With dedicated “Response” sections next to each action step for the goal, this goal sheet is perfect for collaborative use.
+Rounding out our Word collection is a sheet designed to foster communication between goal setters and goal owners.
+With dedicated “Response” sections next to each action step, it’s perfectly suited for collaborative goal planning.

 • Action steps section for each goal.

 This comprehensive goal planning activity sheet is designed for ongoing use and regular updates by the goal owner.
-Unlike static templates, this interactive worksheet includes multiple action items with both target dates and actual completion tracking.
+This interactive worksheet includes multiple action items with both target dates and actual completion tracking.

 • Action item planning with target dates